ADMARIl/ImpossibleTicTacToe/questions_to_answer.md

 (c) What is the worst case time complexity for a 3 x 3 Tic-Tac-Toe game?
 Why?

+- The worst case time complexity would be O(9<sup>n</sup>).
+This is because at the very beginning of the game the board is completely empty so 9 possible moves must be completely considered with n representing the recursive number of moves made in each

 ## Write your answer here

 # (2) Heuristics for CSP